MichaelDimmitt/coffee-shop-transcript-notes/Readme.md

 (Question)
 I am a believer in goals, where do you see Zapcat or Address in a year?
 (Steve)
-Zapcat, no hard goals
+Zapcat, no hard goals.

 The building is super weird
-... some stuff for me not to write down you had to be there
+... some stuff for me not to write down, you had to be there.

 Had to do some creative things
-... another thing not to name
+... another thing not to name.

 Would love to in a year still be in this building
-7 years left on lease and would love to be there till they tear [the building] to the ground
+7 years left on lease and would love to be there till they tear [the building] to the ground.

 But [lease] can be canceled any time

-[?] brush up on portuguese
+[?] brush up on portuguese?
+[Steve is contemplating what they might do if lease was canceled?]

 (Andrew)
-Going to origin for the beans for address
+Going to origin for the beans for address.

 (Question)
 How do you find your roasters?